uzh-rpg/agile_autonomy/README.md

 ### Use pre-collected dataset

 The first method, requiring the least effort, is to use a dataset that we pre-collected.
-The dataset can be found at the same location.
+The dataset can be found at [this link](https://zenodo.org/record/5517791/files/agile_autonomy_dataset.tar.xz?download=1).
 This dataset was used to train the model we provide and collected at an average speed of 7 m/s.
 To do this, adapt the file [train\_settings.yaml](planner_learning/config/train_settings.yaml) to point to the train and test folder and run:

 ```bash
 cd agile_autonomy_ws